Victorian Plantations Corporation: Hancock Victorian Plantations - 1998

 Hancock Victorian Plantations (HVP) commenced operation in late 1998 and the only major change in the first 12 months was the replacement of the VPC Board with the new HVP Board.

-The VPC had run on a very different model from the usual Hancock experience under pension fund ownership, and the “normal” Hancock model of a management company was not initiated.
-After the first year of operation, the Board initiated a restructure in late 1999 and there have been many “fine tuning” iterations since.
+The VPC had run on a very different model from the usual Hancock experience under pension fund ownership, and the "normal" Hancock model of a management company was not initiated.
+After the first year of operation, the Board initiated a restructure in late 1999 and there have been many "fine tuning" iterations since.

+HVP purchased the plantation assets previously owned by of Australian Paper Manufacturers Forests (APMF) in Gippsland in about 2000 to become one of Australia’s largest softwood companies supplying over 3 million tonnes of wood annually to local manufacturing industries.

+Victoria now has 382,600 hectares of privately owned and managed plantations (which include HVP) making up nearly a quarter of the national total.

+And Victoria produces around 25% of Australia’s plantation grown wood, while the industry generates an average of $500 million in value per year.